 Macroeconomics, Macro-Labor, International Macroeconomics

-B.A.
-Economics with Distinction, Boston University, Boston, United States, 2008
+- B.A.
+Economics with Distinction, Boston University, United States, 2008

 Alan Finkelstein-Shapiro received his Ph.D. in Economics from the University of Maryland, College Park, in 2013.
 His research lies at the intersection of macroeconomics, labor economics, and international macroeconomics.
-His work focuses on the study of labor market dynamics, financial frictions, and business cycles in both developing and emerging economies and advanced economies; the importance of heterogeneity for the behavior of labor markets and short-run economic activity; the role of search frictions and firm dynamics in shaping macroeconomic performance; and the effectiveness of macro policies in mitigating the impact of adverse shocks to the economy.
-Prior to joining Tufts, he was an assistant professor of economics at Universidad de los Andes.
+His work focuses on the study of labor market dynamics, financial frictions, and business cycles in both developing and emerging economies and advanced economies; the importance of heterogeneity for the behavior of labor markets and short-run economic activity; the relevance of search frictions and the firm and employment structure in shaping short- and long-run macroeconomic performance; and the effectiveness of macro policies and structural reforms in mitigating the impact of adverse shocks to the economy.